General information and conditions for the sale of a MunchRanch cat or kitten.

 This is unless you are picking it up here and have not really had time for that to happen.
 In that case I will give you enough dry food and a few cans of canned food to last a few says.

-Set up your account as an autoship account and make it every 4 weeks.
+Set up your account for the dry food as an autoship account and make it every 4 weeks.
 Then, as the need changes, you can get larger quantities, or extend or shorten the time between deliveries.

-But in order to get your $50 discount, you will need to agree to set up the autoship account, realizing that you can edit it at any time and change the frequency of deliveries as well as the amount or size of the order.
+In order to get your $50 discount off the price of the kitten from me, you will need to agree to set up the autoship account, realizing that you can edit and change what you get it at any time.
+You can change the frequency of deliveries as well as the amount or size of the order.

-Again, you have the option of getting only canned food, but not only dry food.
+You have the option of getting only canned food, but not only dry food, if and when Life's Abundance canned food becomes available again.

 Even though dry food is made as nutritious as it can be made, dry food is made for human convenience.
 The cats need meat in the diet in order to be in their best health.

-Kidney failure is not covered in your warranty, so you want to be sure to keep it as healthy as possible and give it the right variety of foods.
-There are just too many factors beyond my control which may cause kidney failure, so it is not a covered illness.
-My adults have all been DNA tested for PKD-1, a kidney disease, and they are all negative.
-So none of the kittens will get that type of genetic kidney disease.
+Kidney failure is not covered in your warranty, so you want to be sure to keep it as healthy as possible and give it the right variety of foods, especially meat, and the supplements that boost the immune system.

 For me, that is twice a day.